-Use your logical skills to solve this riddle.
+Use your logical skills to solve this simple riddle.

 An Historic English literature exhibition centre has a unique way of charging its visitors.